 Our lives have become infested with worldly desires to such an extent that the fine line which separates right from wrong is a dot to us now.
 In the pursuit of the world, we have come that far away from reality!
 All year, we indulge in forbidden practices which weaken our connection with Allah (SWT).
 But how benevolent and forgiving is the Almighty!
 By providing us with the holy month of Ramadan, Allah (SWT) gives every Muslim a chance of reflection and repentance on our deeds.
 The second ashra of Ramadan is the best time to engage in the aforementioned acts, the sole objective of which is to seek Allah’s (SWT)’s mercy.

-Importance of the second Ashra of Ramadan
+Importance of the second Ashra of Ramadan in 2022

 How Allah’s (SWT)’s forgiveness can be sought?
 We will come to that bit in a minute, but for now, let us build further on the prime importance which the second ashra of Ramadan has for every Muslim.
 These ten days link the start (mercy) and the end (refuge).
 It is quite obvious that without repenting on your past, it is nothing but a futile effort to seek Allah’s (SWT)’s forgiveness if you are intent on committing the sins in the future as well.
 Hence, these ten days of forgiveness have a make or break status.
 They provide a Muslim with an opportunity to make a strong case for refuge from the hellfire.
 Hence, the sole objective of every prayer and supplication, obligatory or additional, should be seeking Allah’s forgiveness.
 It makes all the sense in the world to get yourself cleansed spiritually before you ask the Almighty for something!